ai-dock/ai-horde-dreamer/README.md

 The provided docker-compose.yaml will mount the local directory `./workspace` at `/workspace`.

-## On Run
+## Running Services

-The image contains a snapshot of the worker, Hordelib and all of the required dependencies current at the time the image is built.

-AI Horde releases updates frequently so the container will always update to the newest versions available on start.
-This should normally be very fast.
+This image will start multiple processes on boot.
+All processes are managed by supervisord so will restart upon failure until you stop the container.

+### Dreamer

+A dreamer (stable diffusion worker) will be created for every NVIDIA GPU found in your system unless you have set a limit with the variable `GPU_LIMIT`

+The first worker (GPU 0) will be named according to your specification in `BRIDGE_WORKER_NAME`.
+Extra workers will have this name appended with '#2, #3...'

+### Web UI

 If you have specified the environment variables `WEB_USER` and `WEB_PASSWORD` the web UI will be launched in the container on port 7860.
 A gradio tunnel will also be created - Check the logs for the address.

-A worker will be created for every NVIDIA GPU found in your system unless you have set a limit with the variable `GPU_LIMIT`

-The first worker (GPU 0) will be named according to your specification in `BRIDGE_WORKER_NAME`.
-Extra workers will have this name appended with '#2, #3...'

-All processes are managed by supervisord so will restart upon failure until you stop the container.
+### SSHD

+A SSH server will be started if a valid public key is found inside the running container in the file `/root/.ssh/authorized_keys`

+There are several ways to get your key to the container.

+- If using docker compose, you can paste your key in the local file `authorized_keys` before starting the container.

+- You can pass the environment variable `SSH_PUBKEY` with your public key as the value.
+- Cloud providers often have a built-in method to transfer your key into the container

+### Logtail

+This script follows and prints the log files for each of the above services to stdout.
+This allows you to follow the progress of your dreamer(s) through docker's own logging system.

+If you are logged into the container you can follow the logs by running `logtail.sh`